shaziwnl/TodoAppFlask/README.md

-# 📝 Todo Web Application - Simple Todo App
+# 📝 Todo Web Application - Simple Todo CRUD App

 > A simple todo CRUD application in Flask using SQL (SQLite) and Bootstrap